Anovulation: Treatments

 Treatment should be based on diagnosis of anovulation.
-Treatment varies based on the 4 most common causes of anovulation: polycystic ovarian syndrome (PCOS), hypogonadotropic hypogonadism (HA), primary ovarian insufficiency (POI), and hyperprolactinemia.
+Treatment varies based on the 4 most common causes of anovulation: polyendocrine metabolic ovarian syndrome (PMOS), hypogonadotropic hypogonadism (HA), primary ovarian insufficiency (POI), and hyperprolactinemia.
 Importantly, semen analysis should be carried out of the XY partner to exclude severe XY factors before managing anovulatory subfertility.
 Overall, in healthy individuals with anovulation, ovulatory disorders may be favorably influenced by a healthy diet such as a higher consumption of monounsaturated fats rather than trans fats, vegetable rather than animal protein sources, high fat dairy, multivitamins, and iron from plants and supplements.

 Treatment for polycystic ovarian syndrome (PCOS)

 Treatment for management of anovulation due to PCOS is multifaceted, including weight reduction, ovulation induction agents, insulin-sensitizing agents, gonadotrophins and ovarian drilling.
 In PCOS patients with overweight or obesity, weight loss is first line treatment.
 Studies show a reduction in weight as little of 5% by caloric restriction and increased physical activity can re-establish spontaneously ovulation and improve response to ovulation induction therapy if initiated.
 Weight loss also generally results in improved menstrual regularity and pregnancy rates in women with PCOS.

 It is well recognized that insulin resistance can be part of the sequelae of PCOS and if present, contribute to anovulation.
 Metformin, a biguanide, is a common insulin sensitizer often given to treat women with PCOS.
 No other insulin sensitizers have evidence of effective and safe use of fertility treatment.
 Previously, metformin was recommended as treatment for anovulation in polycystic ovary syndrome, but in the largest trial to date, comparing clomiphene with metformin, clomiphene was more effective than metformin alone.
 Following this study, the ESHRE/ASRM-sponsored A consensus workshop does not recommend metformin for ovulation stimulation.
 Subsequent randomized studies have confirmed the lack of evidence for adding metformin to clomiphene.